jvargh/EKS-Terraform-Accelerator/deploy/new_vpc/README.md

 #### Step4: Enable eks

 to create resources.
-Ensure adding Bastion or Cloud9 Security Group to EKS Cluster Security Group at this point
+Peer Bastion or Cloud9 VPC to new VPC and add Security Group to EKS Cluster Security Group at this point

 ```shell
 create_eks = true